You are here

 How can schools participate?

-Judge Thomas D. Schroeder, Leah Garland (deputy clerk), and Jasmine Little (career law clerk) manage the Civics Initiative.
+Judge Catherine C. Eagles, Jasmine Little (career law clerk) and Leah Garland (deputy clerk) manage the Civics Initiative.
 To learn more about the Civics Initiative programs at the Greensboro federal courthouse, please email Leah Garland.
 To learn more about the Civics Initiative programs at the Winston-Salem federal courthouse, please email Jasmine Little.

 Who can participate?